Colors

 Our Color Palette

-The graphic depicts general guidance for use of color in layout.
+In addition to Cornell red, there are a number of other colors available to you.
+The graphic here depicts general guidance for the use of color.
 While not an exact equation, the percentages should be referenced when working on design.

 Examples are provided below as a reference for web layouts.